dkettchen/popular_ship_stats/methodology.md

     > Why did Wincest rank so highly WHY

-- Step or adoptive relations will be tagged as such ("step"/"adopted"), because that is still incest, albeit not blood-related.
+- Other kinds of relations will be tagged as such ("step"/"adopted"/"foster"/"in-law"), because that is still incest, albeit not blood-related.

     > Ex.
 Thor and Loki are adopted siblings/not blood-related but they are still brothers for all intents and purposes.